Gradient Docs

 Notes:

-Gradient uses Prometheus behind the scenes.
-See the Prometheus documentation on metric types and instrumentation best practices the best practices on naming and labels on how to use them.
+Gradient uses behind the scenes.
+See the Prometheus documentation on and the best practices on and on how to use them.